 Energy deliverability for a generation pocket is defined as the total energy utilized to serve demand from a group of resources in that pocket.
 It is expressed as the ratio of energy generated to total scheduled energy for those resources.
 The energy deliverability metric illustrates how much of the total potential energy was delivered to the grid and how much was curtailed.
-The table below shows the Energy Deliverability metric by pocket and resource type.
+The tables below show the Energy Deliverability metric by pocket and resource type for the Contract and Policy Cases in 2030 and 2035.

-Complete details on the capacity, energy, curtailment, and energy deliverability by pocket for each of the scenarios in 2035 can be found in Error!
-Reference source not found.
-Appendix J of this report.
+Complete details on the capacity, energy, curtailment, and energy deliverability by pocket for each of the scenarios in 2035 can be found in Appendix J of this report.